-We are frequently retained as independent integrity counsel by companies facing requirements by state and regulatory authorities to implement supervised remedial compliance programs in order to satisfy ongoing consent orders or otherwise avoid the imposition of civil or criminal charges.
-Our lawyers are also retained as integrity counsel by companies voluntarily seeking legal advice on matters of corporate integrity to send an important positive message about the company to employees, customers, shareholders and others.
+Our lawyers also are retained as integrity counsel by companies voluntarily seeking legal advice on matters of corporate integrity to send an important positive message about the company to employees, customers, shareholders, regulators, and the public.